-Task 3 represents the C-Team's focus on ensuring that the Council meets its statutory obligations with respect to the 2025 EE Plan filing, SRP investment proposals, and any activities related to the 2024-2026 Three-Year Plan Targets, 2024-2026 Three-Year Plan and 2024 EE Plan filings that may spill over into 2024.
+Task 3 represents the C-Team's focus on ensuring that the Council meets its statutory obligations with respect to the 2025 EE Plan filing, SRP investment proposals, and any activities related to the 2024-2026 Three-Year Plan Targets, 2024-2026 Three-Year Plan and 2024 EE Plan filings that may spill over into 2024, as well as other dockets that may take place in 2024, such as continued work on the Future of Gas Docket and representing the Council in a docket related to the RFP for EE Implementation Services recently released by the Office of Energy Resources.
 The C-Team will continue to make sure that the Council's views are represented in all relevant regulatory proceedings.
 To achieve this, the C-Team will represent the Council at a variety of regulatory proceedings and develop and review relevant technical material, each of which is described in more detail below.